testing-library/eslint-plugin-testing-library/docs/rules/await-fire-event.md

 ## When Not To Use It

-`fireEvent` methods are only async in Vue Testing Library so if you are using another Testing Library module, you shouldn't use this rule.
+`fireEvent` methods are not async on all Testing Library packages.
+If you are not using Testing Library package with async fire event, you shouldn't use this rule.

 ## Further Reading